jawshoa/GET_PARKED_2023/g_p-main-merged/README.md

 ## Running the app
-Once the dependencies are installed, you can run your Flutter app using:
+Once the dependencies are installed, you can run the GET PARKED app using:
 ```
 flutter run
 ```